rdfuhr/BusyBezier/README.txt

 OK, I am on the MacBook Pro and see the most recent entries above.
 Now, I will commit this file from the MBP and push from the MBP and then pull from the iMac.

 I pulled from the iMac and now things seem to be working better.
 I can see the lines most recently entered on the MBP.
 But I can see how this can be very insidious.

+———-

+So, now that we have done all that stuff, what are the next steps?

+Well, I think I will carry out my original plan of implementing a basic Bezier curve model first in JavaScript, write some tests for it, and have some very basic HTML that essentially just launches the tests in the JavaScript code.
+If that works, then I can start to implement the “view” component of the whole thing.